 Kan også læses på: Dansk

-The Harbour Bath examplifies what I consider the most successful urban development in Copenhagen ever.
-Kalvebod Brygge (opposite side) and Islands Brygge was one of the most industrialized areas in Copenhagen.
+The Harbour Bath exemplifies what I consider the most successful urban development in Copenhagen ever.
+Kalvebod Brygge (opposite side) and Islands Brygge made one of the most industrialised areas in Copenhagen.

 Harbour bath as an eye opener

 An existing, local initiative to improve the public spaces in this neighbourhood were early to acknowledge the potential of the strip along the water.
 So they successfully worked to keep it open as the public park you can see today.

 During the late 1990s, the general public slowly learned here, that things were under transformation.
 The noise and the smells disappeared with the industries.
 And the water was cleaner for each street sewer, that the city added for wastewater treatment.